Branching fraction of $\Xi_{bc}^+\to \Xi_{c}^+ J/\psi$ in the final-state-interaction approach: Introduction

-This color-suppressed mode receive significant non-factorizable contributions, challenging the factorization ansatz.
-From a theoretical perspective, a key challenge lies in evaluating the non-factorizable contribution.
-The final-state interaction (FSI) approach provides a powerful framework for studying doubly heavy baryon decays~\cite{Hu:2024uia}, having been successfully applied to various $B$ meson and heavy baryon decay processes~\cite{Cheng:2004ru,Jia:2024pyb}.
-The basic ingredient is that the short-distance contributions can be factorized into the non-perturbative transition matrix element $\langle{\Xi}_{bc}|(V-A)_{\mu}|{\Xi}_{c}\rangle$, characterized by form factors, and the matrix element $\langle V|(V-A)_{\mu}|0\rangle$, represented by the decay constant of charmonium $J/\psi$, and the computation of non-factorizable long-distance contributions is achieved via the rescattering mechanism.
+This color-suppressed mode receives significant nonfactorizable contributions, challenging the factorization ansatz.
+From a theoretical perspective, a key challenge lies in evaluating the nonfactorizable contribution.
+The FSI approach provides a powerful framework for studying doubly heavy baryon decays~\cite{Hu:2024uia}, having been successfully applied to various $B$ meson and heavy baryon decay processes~\cite{Cheng:2004ru,Jia:2024pyb}.
+The basic ingredient is that the short-distance contributions can be factorized into the nonperturbative transition matrix element $\langle{\Xi}_{bc}|(V-A)_{\mu}|{\Xi}_{c}\rangle$, characterized by form factors, and the matrix element $\langle V|(V-A)_{\mu}|0\rangle$, represented by the decay constant of charmonium $J/\psi$, and the computation of nonfactorizable long-distance contributions is achieved via the rescattering mechanism.
 The final states of this nonleptonic weak decay, $\Xi_{c}$ and $J/\psi$, involve their mutual scattering via the exchange of one particle, resulting in a triangle diagram at the hadron level, as depicted in Fig.~\ref{fig:triangle}.
-To circumvent the issue of double-counting, contributions from both short and long distances are segregated into the tree emission process $\Xi_{bc}^{+}(p_{i})\to\Xi_{cc}^{++}(p_{1})D^{(*)-}_s(p_{2})$ and final state interaction effects.
-Previous literature~\cite{Yu:2017zst,Han:2021azw,Jiang:2018oak,Li:2020qrh,Han:2021gkl} have utilized the optical theorem and Cutkosky cutting rules to compute triangle diagrams.
+To circumvent the issue of double counting, contributions from both short and long distances are segregated into the tree emission process $\Xi_{bc}^{+}(p_{i})\to\Xi_{cc}^{++}(p_{1})D^{(*)-}_s(p_{2})$ and final state interaction effects.
+Previous literature~\cite{Yu:2017zst,Han:2021azw,Jiang:2018oak,Li:2020qrh,Han:2021gkl} has utilized the optical theorem and Cutkosky cutting rules to compute triangle diagrams.
 However, these calculations only yield the imaginary component of the amplitude, making it challenging to represent the strong phase accurately.
-We have recently corrected this issue by employing the comprehensive analytical expression of loop integrals, which allows us to ascertain both the magnitude and strong phase of triangle diagrams and analyzed the nonleptonic decays of ${\cal B}_{cc}\rightarrow {\cal B}_{c} P$ by using the FSIs approach and obtained satisfactory results.
-In this work, we will extend this approach to calculate the complete triangle diagrams and focus on the study of $\Xi_{bc}^{+}\to \Xi_{c}^{+}J/\psi$ decays..
+We have recently corrected this issue by employing the comprehensive analytical expression of loop integrals, which allows us to ascertain both the magnitude and strong phase of triangle diagrams and analyzed the nonleptonic decays of ${\cal B}_{cc}\rightarrow {\cal B}_{c} P$ by using the FSI approach and obtained satisfactory results.
+In this work, we will extend this approach to calculate the complete triangle diagrams and focus on the study of $\Xi_{bc}^{+}\to \Xi_{c}^{+}J/\psi$ decays.
 After employing the effective Lagrangian at the hadronic level of the strong vertex in the rescattering mechanism, we can compute the final state interaction effects.